scattering/crystal-vis/README.md

 ```shell
 $ cat > coordinates.txt
 ```
+Then paste into the shell and hit Ctrl + D.
-This automatically copies the rows into a text file, which can be plugged into a python read() function.
+This copies the rows into a text file, which can be plugged into a python read() function.

 Simply run crystal-vis.py for the desired visualization.
 ### For hkl's